Brennii96/order-management/README.md

 This has been written in PHP 7.3 and using MySQL 5.7 as the database.

+Add your database credentials to the array in `core/init.php`;

 First of all create the Schema and tables to be used:

 `CREATE SCHEMA 'order_management';`